Best Towed Vehicle Braking System: Don’t Compromise on Safety

-Convenient, one-time installation.
-Drip-charges your tow battery as you drive.
-Operates safely in all road conditions and elevations.
+- Operates safely in all road conditions and elevations

-This proportional brake system applies to stop power in sync with your towing vehicle’s brakes.
+This proportional brake system applies stopping power in sync with your towing vehicle’s brakes.
 It requires compressed air brakes to work.

-Easily affordable, yet still perfectly capable of handling short stopping distances and adverse conditions.
-Relatively simple installation.
+- Easily affordable, yet still perfectly capable of handling short stopping distances and adverse conditions

 Universal braking system that works in all vehicles.
 Fully electric, with a lifetime battery included.
 Monitors brake pressure while towing.